naftaliharris/for-x-in-datasets/SPECIFICATION.md

     variable, one of "numeric", "binary", or "categorical".
 8.  "missing\_X": A binary variable indicating whether the feature variables contain any missing values.

-## DESCRIPTION.txt

-DESCRIPTION.txt is an ASCII text description of the dataset, often copied from the original source of the data.
-The general idea is that you should be able to get some extra information about the dataset if you need to by reading this file.
-Unlike DATA.tsv and METADATA.tsv, however, there are no requirements about what to put in here.

 ## TSV Specification